cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 Enabling this compilation option inserts a call to `__updateSancovStackDepth` at each function entry point, as Cangjie cannot obtain the SP pointer value.
 Implementing this function on the C side allows obtaining the SP pointer.

-A standard `updateSancovStackDepth` implementation is as follows:
+A standard implementation of `updateSancovStackDepth` is as follows:

 ```cpp
 thread_local void* __sancov_lowest_stack;